 The U.S. Military isn’t for everyone, but if serving your country or joining volunteer services is something that appeals to you, you have a couple of options, including:

-- Dependent Educational Assistance Program — Veteran family members can get tuition reimbursement through this program.
+- Survivors’ and Dependents’ Educational Assistance Program — Veteran family members can get tuition reimbursement through this program.

-- The Peace Corps — Aside from the training you receive from a 27-month assignment, those who volunteer to join the Peace Corps also get a stipend and $8k payment.
-The local counterpart (AmeriCorps) also pays a living expense stipend and potentially help you pay for college if you spend up to 12 months volunteering.
+- The Peace Corps — Aside from the training you receive from a 27-month assignment, those who volunteer to join the Peace Corps also get a stipend and a $10k payment upon completion.

 Also, the military has tuition assistance of up to $4,500 per year, if you’re qualified.